mr7495/COVID-CTset/README.md

  **The codes for data analysis and training or validating the networks based on this dataset are shared at https://github.com/mr7495/COVID-CT-Code.**

- The paper final bibtex will be added soon, until then you can cite it by:
+If you use our data, please cite it by:

  ```
 @article {rahimzadeh2020fully,